Overview - 2019/2020

 INFO-1167 Business At the Speed of Light 3 Increasingly, technology is used as the underpinnings to enable a new global business model.
 This course explores the fundamental concepts of business as well as the technologies that are used to facilitate a new era of entrepreneurial opportunities.
 Students are introduced to the role of business and government and explore the various types of business, business & marketing operations, and financial resources management.
 In addition, students reinforce their knowledge of the subject matter through a series of case studies that explore the use of technology to solve business problems and enable new opportunities.
 INFO-1217 Web Design 3 This course focuses on creating accessible, compliant, search-engine friendly web sites using the latest web standards.
 Students will learn to code clean, responsive pages with a consideration for basic design principles.
 Current web trends are explored and students will incorporate typography, css transitions, transforms and animations to create rich, interactive experiences.
 INFO-3104 Relational Databases & SQL 3 This course builds on the concepts of the relational database presented in INFO1120 Database Fundamentals and introduces the student to larger client/server database systems.
 Oracle is used as the database platform to demonstrate the operation of larger multi-user systems.Upon completion the student will have demonstrated the ability to: solve problems by designing database entities base on real world scenarios, execute mathematical operations accurately by planning database sizes, as well as analyze, evaluate, and apply relevant information from a variety of sources from the internet.
 In particular emphasis is placed on mastering the fundamentals of Structured Query Language (SQL) for creating and maintaining database objects, complex queries, and the tool to perform typical database administrative tasks.
 INFO-3134 Object Oriented Programming With Java 4 Continuing from Programming Fundamentals, this course introduces the object-oriented programming concepts of encapsulation, inheritance, and polymorphism, class design using UML, exception handling, GUI development using the Swing and JFX packages, event-driven programming, and using the JDBC package to connect to databases.
 INFO-1156 Object Oriented Programming with C++ 4 While C++ is very popular and the language of choice for game development and other performance-intensive applications, it is also significant in spawning other important languages such as Java and C#.
 This course introduces C++ (ANSI/ISO) in an Integrated Development Environment (IDE).
 An emphasis will be placed on improving software quality through unit-testing and debugging.
 The C++ Standard Library and Standard Template Library will be used for console I/O and data structure definition.
 The powerful Standard Template Library will be used to examine classic data structures and algorithms and how they impact software design and performance.
 MGMT-3052 Understanding Workplace Behaviours 3 This course provides an understanding of the field of organizational behaviour through investigating individual, group and organizational behaviours.
 Students assess their work-related preferences/behaviours using self-assessment surveys and reflect on the match between those and career choices.
 Students study organizational design, organizational culture, people-centred management, social perception, self-concept & personality, values/attitudes & job satisfaction, motivation theory, group development theory, effective communication strategy, and conflict & negotiation then apply these concepts to the development of an organization's human resources.

 INFO-3067 ASP.NET Programming with C# 3 Working directly with server side technologies such as the Entity Framework, ASP.Net Core, SQL Server and current client frameworks like Vue.js and Bootstrap, the student will become proficient in applying industry best practices to produce a robust web application using the MVC pattern.
 Subject to availability the student will be able to enhance their portfolio by publishing the finished project onto the cloud using Microsoft Azure.
+While there is no cost associated with using the Azure cloud, a valid credit card is required to get registered on it.
 INFO-3137 Software Design Patterns 1 3 In this first of two courses exploring, implementing, and incorporating Software Design Patterns, students will learn what constitutes a design pattern, their components, and their application, using a managed language such as C#.
 A survey of creational, structural, behavioural, and architectural design patterns from the "Gang of Four" text will be presented.
-INFO-3136 Mobile Development 3 This third Java course continues with a focus on GUI applications and connecting applications to back-end data sources using Model-View-Controller (MVC) architecture, serving as an introduction to mobile development on a Java based platform.
-Aspects of file handling, and multi-media programming and multi-threaded programming will be presented as time allows.
+INFO-3136 Mobile Development 3 This course consists of two independent units of study.
+The first unit focuses on developing a solid foundation of software development skills and introduces the requisite skills necessary for the development of mobile/wireless applications.
+The structure of the course allows students to gain valuable practical experience building reliable and secure mobile solutions that take advantage of the unique capabilities that mobile platforms allow.
+The second unit covers topics in advanced Java programming.
+Topics to be covered include advanced GUI development using Swing, JFX.
+Graphics, and multi-media classes, database access using JDBC, and an introduction to multi-threaded programming using the java.util.concurrent package.
 MGMT-3036 Professional Development-Career Planning 3 This course introduces the student to the nature and role of Human Resource functions in an organization, with a focus on the implications for personal career management.
 Human resources planning and processes will be explored through class discussion, research and case study, from the perspectives of the employer and the employee / job applicant.
 Work search skills and resume writing will be included, along with an individual career management project.
 INFO-3138 Programming With Declarative Languages 3 Declarative languages (like XML, HTML, and JSON) significantly enhance modern programming language, providing complementary tasks like modelling, constraining, formatting, and non-proprietary/platform-agnostic exchanging of information.
 Students will build applications employing commonly used declarative languages and technologies.

 INFO-3068 Secure Computing 3 From the most sophisticated automated exploit tools to a toy whistle from a box of Captain Crunch cereal, over several decades hackers and crackers have abused system defects for fun and profit.
 This course focuses on how software developers can build 'hardened' systems that are more resistant to attacks preventing financial losses and damage to the organization's reputation.
 Not only will students learn how attackers think and operate but will apply that knowledge to secure and improve common web applications.
 INFO-5059 Java EE Client/Server Applications 3 The main focus of this course is to develop cloud based server applications in conjunction with mobile web clients.
 Server projects utilizing a Spring framework will serve mobile clients implementing Google endorsed technologies.
 The application will be served from a Docker container on a cloud based (Amazon EC2) Linux server.
 The front end, utilizes the latest version of Angular along with a current Material Design framework.
 INFO-5103 Managing Software Projects-Applied 2 5 This project-based course is designed to allow students to demonstrate the various software development skills that they have been exposed to in previous course offerings.
 Students are wholly responsible for the entire project development lifecycle.
 Students will work in project teams using various tools to develop a single comprehensive solution.
 The solution that they develop can be used as part of a portfolio for securing employment upon graduation.
 INFO-5126 Mobile Development-Adv 3 The third mobile development course includes topics on: current technologies and architectures for mobile-enable enterprise applications, multi-media programming, and multi-threaded programming.
 Students get practical experience with the unique advantages, capabilities, and challenges of mobile development, building reliable and secure mobile-based solutions.